Sbai: Laos

-In Laos, this garment is known as phaa biang or sabai.
-It is common for Lao women to wear sabai as it is considered traditional clothing.
+In Laos, this garment is known as phaa biang (Lao: ຜ້າບ່ຽງ) or sabai.
+It is common for Lao women to wear sabai/phaa biang as it is considered traditional clothing.
 A sabai can also be worn by men in weddings or when attending religious ceremonies.
-The type of sabai typically worn by Lao men often has checkered patterns.
-Sabai can also be a long piece of silk, about a foot wide, that is draped diagonally over the chest covering one shoulder with one end dropping behind the back.
+The type typically worn by Lao men often has checkered patterns.
+Sabai/phaa biang can also be a long piece of silk, about a foot wide, that is draped diagonally over the chest covering one shoulder with one end dropping behind the back.
+Important and sacred in Lao culture, phaa biang can be of various fabric and worn regardless of age.
+For occasions such as wedding ceremonies, visits to a pagoda, or New Year celebrations, the phaa biang is often draped over traditional outfits.
+Laywomen in Luang Prabang wear phaa biang to comply with Buddhist modesty rules.
+This secures the collar and keeps the upper body concealed.
+Women attending a Vat Manorom monk coronation laid their phaa biangs out on the hall floor to welcome the monks.
+The Lao sabai/phaa biang may bear a hybrid "dragon/serpent and ancient ship" image.

 Malaysia

-In Malaysia, Sebai is a cloth wrapped around the neck to cover the shoulders with both ends hanging on the chest similar to a scarf hung over the shoulders.
+In Malaysia, sebai is a cloth wrapped around the neck to cover the shoulders with both ends hanging on the chest similar to a scarf hung over the shoulders.
+Sarong cloth in Malaysia may be made into a sebai, and it was Malay wedding tradition to gift a sarong to be fashioned into a sebai.